sodiboo/niri-flake/docs.md

 A window rule will match based on [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) and [`window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes).
 Both of these are lists of "match rules".

-A given match rule can match based on the `title` or `app-id` fields.
+A given match rule can match based on one of several fields.
 For a given match rule to "match" a window, it must match on all fields.

 - The `title` field, when non-null, is a regular expression.
 It will match a window if the client has set a title and its title matches the regular expression.

 - The `app-id` field, when non-null, is a regular expression.
 It will match a window if the client has set an app id and its app id matches the regular expression.

+- The `at_startup` field, when non-null, will match a window based on whether it was opened within the first 60 seconds of niri starting up.

 - If a field is null, it will always match.

-For a given window rule to match a window, the above logic is employed to determine whether any given match rule matches, and the interactions between them decide whether the window rule as a whole will match.
+For a given window rule to match a window, the above logic is employed to determine whether any given match rule matches, and the interactions between the match rules decide whether the window rule as a whole will match.
 For a given window rule:

 - A given window is "considered" if any of the match rules in [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) successfully match this window.
 If all of the match rules do not match this window, then that window will never match this window rule.